 Successfully argued for the return of cash which had been seized from his client on arrest.
 Despite securing an acquittal in respect of criminal charges, the prosecution still sought the forfeiture of the cash seized.

-Our Serious Fraud Solicitors are backed by nearly four decades of experience with restraint, confiscation & cash seizure cases.
+Our Serious Fraud Solicitors are backed by four decades of experience with restraint, confiscation & cash seizure cases.
 Our legal practice and team of Serious Fraud Solicitors have a strong track record of achieving the best possible results.
-For expert legal advice use our contact form or call us on 0808 250 6017 today.
+For expert legal advice use our contact form or call us on 0800 437 0322 today.